Extracting Parton Distribution Functions from Lattice QCD Calculations

-As expected, the ${\cal C}_{q/q}^{(1)}$ in Eq.~(\ref{eq:C1qq}), so as the NLO coefficient functions for other partonic channels \cite{MaQiu2014}, are free of any UV, IR, and CO divergences, while the results of coefficient functions could depend on the choice of renormalization scheme.
-More discussion on the scheme and its consequences is given in Ref.~\cite{MaQiu2014}.
+\sect{Summary} In summary, we proposed a QCD factorization based program to extract PDFs from LQCD calculations of good ``lattice cross sections", which on the one hand are LQCD calculable, and on the other hand are factorizable to PDFs.
+In this program, one first generates ``data'' from LQCD calculation of good LCSs, and then extracts PDFs by QCD global analysis of these ``data", similar to what have been done for extracting PDFs with experimental data.
+With today's computing power for LQCD calculation, our program for extracting PDFs is effectively doing ``low energy collision experiments" on LQCD, which is more relevant to PDFs at a relatively larger $x$, complementary to the global fitting program based on data from high energy scattering.

-{\it Summary}---In summary, we proposed a program to extract PDFs from lattice QCD calculations based on QCD factorization of lattice ``cross sections''.
-We demonstrated to all orders in perturbative QCD that the renormalized quasi-PDFs could be systematically factorized into the normal PDFs with perturbative coefficient functions, to serve as good lattice ``cross sections'' with a {\em finite} $P_z$ as ``collision energy'', $\tilde{\mu}$ as the hard scale, and $\tilde{x} \in (-\infty, \infty)$ as the ``rapidity.
-We verified this explicitly by calculating the NLO coefficient functions ${\cal C}^{(1)}$'s for all partonic channels \cite{MaQiu2014}.
+We took quasi-quark distribution as a case study to show that good LCSs could indeed exist.
+We demonstrated to all orders in pQCD that the multiplicatively renormalized quasi-quark distribution could be systematically factorized into PDFs with perturbative coefficient functions.
+That is, the renormalized quasi-quark distribution could serve as a good LCS, with a {\em finite} $P_z$ as ``collision energy'', and $\tilde{x} P_z$ as the hard scale defining the CO factorization.
+We verified this explicitly by calculating the NLO coefficient function ${\cal C}^{(1)}_{q/q}$'s for quasi-quark distribution.

-By calculating the quasi-PDFs in lattice QCD for finite $\tilde{x}$ and $P_z$, and the NLO matching coefficients $\widetilde{\cal C}$ in Eq.~(\ref{eq:fac-direct}), we could extract the PDFs from the lattice QCD calculation at the NLO accuracy.
-However, due to the size limit of the lattice, this lattice based program is more suited for extracting PDFs at a relatively larger $x$, complementary to the global fitting program based on data from high energy scattering.
-The precision of extracted PDFs from lattice calculations could be greatly improved if we identify more ``good'' lattice cross sections'' \cite{MaQiu2014}.
-This new lattice global fitting program could be naturally extended to the calculations of TMDs and GPDs, by identifying corresponding lattice observables \cite{Ji:2013dva,MaQiu2014,Musch:2011er}.
+The precision of extracted PDFs from LQCD calculations could be greatly improved if there are more good LCSs, which is true \cite{Ma:2017pxb}.
+Our proposed new LQCD based global fitting program to extract PDFs could be naturally extended to the study of transverse momentum dependent PDFs (TMDs) and generalized PDFs (GPDs), and other quark-gluon correlations of various hadrons.

 {\it Acknowledgments}---We thank T.~Ishikawa, X.D.~Ji, G.~Sterman, S.~Yoshida and H.~Zhang for helpful discussions.
-This work was supported in part by the U. S. Department of Energy under contract No.~DE-AC02-98CH10886, and the National Science Foundation under grant No.~PHY-0969739 and -1316617.
-[2]{#2}\begingroup \endgroup
+This work was supported in part by the U. S. Department of Energy under contract Nos.~DE-AC02-98CH10886 and DE-AC05-06OR23177, within the framework of the TMD Topical Collaboration, and the National Science Foundation under grant No.~PHY-0969739 and PHY-1316617.